LRitzdorf/helpers/README.md

 - `conserve`: A program for managing battery conservation mode on supported Lenovo laptops.
-  **NEW**: `conserve` is now a C program, rather than a shell script!
-This allows the SUID bit to be set, removing the need for the eternally annoying `sudo conserve on` (and the accompanying password prompt or sudoers file `NOPASSWD` exception).
+  **NEW**: `conserve` is now written in Rust rather than C!
+This gives us a richer command-parsing system (with partial matching!), as well as memory-safety guarantees that are very helpful to have for an SUID binary.
 - `notify`: A (very) simple wrapper script that executes a command, then rings your terminal bell when it finishes.
 Potentially helpful for long-running commands, like installers.